Septarian Nodule or Concretion

 Formation of Septarian Stone

-Septarian is known to have formed during the Cretaceous Period which began approximately on hundred and forty five million years ago and ended sixty six million years ago which is about the time the dinosaurs disappeared.
-It formed in water as minerals and organic matter accumulated around a centre mass and gradually over millions of years and with the help of various natural processes, hardened and became cemented together.
+Septarian is known to have formed during the Cretaceous Period which began approximately on hundred and forty five million years ago and ended sixty six million years ago which is around the time the dinosaurs disappeared from Earth.
+The stone formed in water as minerals and organic matter accumulated around a centre mass and gradually over millions of years and with the help of various natural processes, hardened and became cemented together.
 The minerals are likely to have included sandstone which is compacted grains of sand, shale which is compacted mud, siltstone (fine grained silt, sand, clay or other material carried by water and subsequently deposited as sediment) and limestone which is primarily calcium carbonate.
-Whilst the exterior of the nodules feature a network of ridges that can have the appearance of turtle shells, the interiors contain distinctive angular cavities or cracks known as 'septaria' which comes from the Latin word septum.
+Whilst the exterior of the nodules feature a network of ridges that can have the appearance of turtle shells, the interiors contain distinctive angular cavities or cracks known as 'septaria' from the Latin word septum.
 It's not known for certain exactly how the cracks and cavities formed but the most popular theories suggest they were either caused by dehydration or shrinkage of clay or organic matter in the centre of the structure, expansion of gases which may have been caused by decaying organic matter or fracturing or shrinkage caused by earthquakes or compaction.

-Describing precisely how septarian formed is not easy and there are many different views and interpretations about how it evolved.
+Describing precisely how septarian nodules formed is not easy and there are many different views and interpretations about how it actually evolved.
 Numerous questions remain unanswered and it's a topic that continues to puzzle geologists however the general process is considered to be one that's relatively common in sedimentary rocks.

 Septarian in Crystal Healing